hashimati/Service-Requests-Offers-Microservices/README.md

 There are many requirements scopes and services can be added this application to make it production-ready service like:

-1. Re-implemenation some functions with best prictices.
-For example, in users-services, Roles variable of the Users object should be of Type Array.
+1. Re-implementation of some functions with best practices.
+For example, in users-services, the Roles variable of the Users object should be of Type Array.
 This requires to reimplement many classes and functions.
 Also, the user registration workflow.
-2. Users profiles implemenation.
+2. Users' profiles implementation.
 3. The rest functions of requests and offers services.
 4. Billing Service.
 ... etc.

-I'll try to cover more microservices topics based on this microservices applicaton.
+I'll try to cover more microservices topics based on this microservices application.

 Thanks a lot for reading and Happy Coding,